SUNY Polytechnic Institute · Utica, NY

 build early.

 NanoWireless Lab is a young, intentionally small research group at SUNY Poly.
-We work closely with undergraduate and Master's students, giving them real research ownership — including co-authorship on publications.
+We work closely with undergraduate and Master's students on real research problems — students who make meaningful contributions are recognized as co-authors.
 We are also actively building collaborations with PhD-granting institutions and industry partners in the region.

 Get in touch Questions about the lab, research, or potential collaboration?